microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ```

 Just like other type assertions, this doesn't change the runtime behavior of your code, so it's important to only use `!` when you know that the value _can't_ be `null` or `undefined`.

+### Enums

+Enums are a feature added to JavaScript by TypeScript which allows for describing a value which could be one of a set of possible named constants.
+Unlike most TypeScript features, this is _not_ a type-level addition to JavaScript but something added to the language and runtime.
+Because of this, it's a feature which you should know exists, but maybe hold off on using unless you are sure.
+You can read more about enums in the [Enum reference page](/docs/handbook/enums.html).

 ### Less Common Primitives